 The Reserve Bank of India ("RBI") also issues Master Circular on Foreign Investment in India every year.
 Presently, FDI in India is being governed by Master Circular on Foreign Investment dated July 01, 2015 as updated from time to time by RBI.
 In terms of the Master Circular, an Indian company may issue fresh shares to people resident outside India (who is eligible to make investments in India, for which eligibility criteria are as prescribed).
 Such fresh issue of shares shall be subject to inter-alia, the pricing guidelines prescribed under the Master Circular.
-The Indian company making such fresh issue of shares and also subject to making certain filings including filing of Form FC-GPR.
+The Indian company making such fresh issue of shares would be subject to the reporting requirements, inter-alia with respect to consideration for issue of shares and also subject to making certain filings including filing of Form FC-GPR.